elsevier-io/json-schema-php-generator/README.md

 # elsevier-io/json-schema-php-generator [![Build Status](https://travis-ci.org/elsevier-io/json-schema-php-generator.svg?branch=master)](https://travis-ci.org/elsevier-io/json-schema-php-generator.svg?branch=master)

-Tool to generate PHP representations of the data structures in a JSON Schema
+Tool to generate PHP representations of the data structures in a JSON Schema.
+Entities in the JSON schema are represented by PHP DTOs.
+Required properties are added via the constructor (respecting the order if it is defined in the JSON) and optional properties are added via setters.
+See the `tests/examples` folder for examples of the PHP created (these examples are used by the tests).

 There is a command-line script to run the tool:
 ```bash